-LUPD maintains a daily crime log and an incident report database on an ongoing basis.
+Longwood University Police Department "LUPD" maintains a daily crime log, published on the LUPD website, which displays at least the prior 60 days incidents reported to Longwood Police.
+We maintain an incident report database on an ongoing basis.
 LUPD records, by date, crimes reported to LUPD that occurred on "campus," in a "non-campus building or property," "on public property," or within LUPD's patrol jurisdiction.
-As required by law, LUPD determines which crime classification to assign to a reported incident by using the definitions of crimes found in the Federal Bureau of Investigation's Uniform Crime Reporting Guidelines (UCR).
+LUPD determines which crime classification to assign to a reported incident by using the definitions of crimes found in the Federal Bureau of Investigation's Uniform Crime Reporting Guidelines (UCR).
 LUPD also makes the determination as to whether or not a particular crime can be classified as a "hate crime" by using the UCR's definition of that term.
-For Clery statistical purposes, LUPD uses the following categories of bias to determine if a crime is a hate crime: race, gender, gender identity, religion, sexual orientation, ethnicity, national origin and disability.
-LUPD compiles its crime statistics based not only on information that it receives directly, but also from crimes reported to the following sources on or near the Longwood University Campus: (a) other "campus security authorities" (as that term is defined in the Regulations), including Residence Life personnel, and (b) crimes reported to local police authorities.
-Reports of crimes made to agencies outside LUPD are solicited by written request from Longwood University.
 A formal police report of a crime is not necessary for the crime report to be included in the statistical compilation.
-Crime victims' names are not disclosed in the statistical report.
+Crime victims' names are not disclosed in the report.

-This report is prepared by the Longwood University Police Department Deputy Chief of Administration in cooperation with the Office of Student Conduct and Integrity, Longwood University Title IX Coordinator, the University office of Environmental Health, and local law enforcement agencies.
+This report is prepared by the Longwood University Police Departments Deputy Chief of Administration in cooperation with the Office of Student Conduct and Integrity, the Longwood University Title IX Coordinator, the University office of Environmental Health, and local law enforcement agencies.
 Campus crime, arrest and referral statistics include those reported to the Longwood Police Department, designated campus security officials as defined under the Clery Act and local law enforcement agencies.
-Copies of this report may be obtained from the Office of the Longwood University Vice President for Student Affairs in Lancaster Hall room G3B, 201 High Street, Farmville, Virginia 23909.
+Reports of crimes made to other law enforcement agencies are solicited by written request from agencies where we have off site educational areas and where students stayed at least two nights in a calendar year under travel for university purposes.
+Copies of this report may be obtained from the Office of the Longwood University Vice President for Student Affairs in Eason Hall room G03B, 201 High Street, Farmville, Virginia 23909.